bayvictor/20200423-VictorHuang-NYCSchools/README.md

 # Search New Yourk City Schools, for their SAT scores, etc, using listview searching.

-This is a simple android project who display listview with dynamic searching
+Using 479 Schools SAT scores etc, Data from NYC for showcase, This is a simple android project who display listview with dynamic searching

 Usage Steps:
 (1) after git clone "https://github.com/bayvictor/20200423-VictorHuang-NYCSchools.git",